uvarc/accord/docs/user-guide.md

 [Manage a project](http://example.com/){: .btn .btn-green }

-### Add Team Members
+### Add/Remove Team Members

-Once additional researchers have requested access to ACCORD and have been approved (following the onboarding steps above), the owner of a project can add those individuals to their project.
-The PI can add additional users at any time, and may also remove users as needed.
+Once additional researchers have requested access to ACCORD and have been approved (following the onboarding steps above), the owner of a project can add or remove those individuals at any time.

 Because user authentication is handled through single sign-on from each user's home institution, PIs should be aware of the `eppn` for their colleagues.
 An `eppn` looks similar to most institutional email